Windows Display Driver Model

 Windows Display Driver Model (WDDM, initially LDDM as Longhorn Display Driver Model and then WVDDM in times of Windows Vista) is the graphic driver architecture for video card drivers running Microsoft Windows versions beginning with Windows Vista.

-It is a replacement for the previous Windows 2000 and Windows XP display driver model XDDM/XPDM and is aimed at enabling better performance graphics and new graphics functionality and stability.
+It is a replacement for the previous display driver model of Windows 2000 (called XDDM) and Windows XP (called XPDM) and is aimed at enabling better performance graphics and new graphics functionality and stability.
 Display drivers in Windows Vista and Windows 7 can choose to either adhere to WDDM or to XDDM.
-With the removal of XDDM from Windows 8, however, WDDM became the only option.
-In Windows 9x, the VxDDM (VxD display driver model), the WDMDM (WDM display driver model), and the VxD plus WDM hybrid DDM can be used; In Windows 2000 and Windows XP, the XDDM/XPDM is based on WDM.
+With the removal of XDDM from Windows 8, however, WDDM became the unified option.
+In Windows 2000 and Windows XP, the XDDM/XPDM is based on WDM.

 WDDM provides the functionality required to render the desktop and applications using Desktop Window Manager, a compositing window manager running on top of Direct3D.
 It also supports new DXGI interfaces required for basic device management and creation.
 The WDDM specification requires at least Direct3D 9-capable video card and the display driver must implement the device driver interfaces for the Direct3D 9Ex runtime in order to run legacy Direct3D applications; it may optionally implement runtime interfaces for Direct3D 10 and higher.